Questions about practice – I

 Yogi: How can we turn our minds towards Dhamma?
 How can we develop more confidence in Dhamma?

-SUT: When you are new to the practice you will not have much confidence in the Dhamma because there are still a lot of defilements in the mind.
+Sayadaw: When you are new to the practice you will not have much confidence in the Dhamma because there are still a lot of defilements in the mind.
 In order to make your confidence in the Dhamma grow, you have to clearly understand the benefits of what you are doing.
 You have to see how Dhamma benefits you in your life.
 Understanding this is wisdom, and this wisdom will then increase your faith, your confidence.

 Can you see the difference between being aware and not being aware?